Quibble7s/car-brand-api/README.md

 A simple .NET CORE wep api configured to run with Postgres inside a container using Docker Compose.

 ## How to run the app
-- If not set, set the *"docker-compose"* project has the startup project.
+- If not, set the *"docker-compose"* project has the startup project.
 - Restore all the packages.
 - Run the application.